 Never meet your heroes.
-It’s a common phrase, check out what happened when I learned the truth, that many public figures put others down to elevate themselves.
+It's a common phrase, but a harsh reality.
+After a serious reality check, I learned the truth, that many public figures put others down to elevate themselves.
 Self improvement requires effective and supportive communication.
-Don’t be passive aggressive and tell half truths to make yourself look better.
+Don't be passive aggressive and tell half truths to make yourself look better.

 Recently I had an encounter with someone I once looked up to.
-She was a thought leader in my industry and I was hoping to connect and learn from her (maybe even become friends!
+She was a thought leader in my industry.
+I was hoping to connect and learn from her (maybe even become friends)!
 We seemed to have so much in common!).
-I was hoping to get on her radar and join her network… only to have all of it shattered when I realized she was full of insecurities, competitive thinking, showmanship, and crap, all veiled under the pretenses of “enlightenment” and “compassion”.
+I was hoping to get on her radar and join her network.
+Only to have the dream shattered when I realized she was full of insecurities, competitive thinking, showmanship, and crap.
+Nasty traits veiled under the pretenses of “enlightenment” and “compassion.”

-At the same time this realization hit, so did this article on Business Insider where Stefanie Williams destroyed under paid Talia Jane.
-When I first read the article, I remember agreeing with some points, feeling Stefanie’s passion I even thought about sharing it, but then stopped myself because I realized I never actually read the original article she was referring to by Talia, and I didn’t want to spread such criticism without considering Talia’s experience.
-You see, I too waitressed to get to where I wanted to be, but there is a HUGE difference between waitressing or bartending and earning minimum wage.
-I see this often with my clients who are working minimum wage and for one reason or another can’t get a serving job.
+At the same time this realization hit, so did this article on Business Insider.
+Stefanie Williams destroyed under paid Talia Jane.
+When I first read the article, I remember agreeing with several of Stefanie's points.
+Feeling her passion, I almost shared it.
+Something stopped me though.
+Realizing I never actually read the original article she was referring to by Talia, I decided against spreading such criticism without considering Talia's experience.
+As a former waitress for 7 years, I realize there is a HUGE difference between waitressing and earning minimum wage.
 In serving you can make minimum wage, but you can also make $500 in one hour.
-There’s a huge difference in supporting yourself on these wages, and I have a lot of respect and empathy for Talia’s struggle.
+Supporting yourself on true minimum wage isn't easy.
+I have a lot of respect and empathy for Talia's struggle.

 I am SO glad I waited to share the article because today, this article by Sara popped up.